- 40 (ft.)

 It is time to make that dream a reality.
 Stop waiting this is the boat to make that Dream come true.

-She has just returned from a trip to Canada an is ready to head south to the Islands, It just needs a new captain to continue.
+She has just returned from a trip to Canada an is currently cruising south to Florida,

 - Sail Area